IJSComplexMatter/cddm/doc/quickstart.rst

    >>> cdiff_data = ccorr(fft_array, fft_array, method = "diff", norm = 3)
    >>> diff, count, data_sum1, data_sum2 = ccorr(fft_array, fft_array, method = "diff", norm = 3)

 Here, `diff` is the computed difference data.
-When you perform the normalization of this data, by default it computes the correlation function from the calculated difference.
-You can view the computed data using differential mode, if you prefer the visualization of the image structure function instead of the correlation function:
+When you perform the normalization of this data, by default it computes the correlation function from the calculated difference data.
+You can view the computed data using `difference mode`, if you prefer the visualization of the image structure function instead of the correlation function:

 .. doctest::